Hugokroonen/BAQM_23_thesis_Hugo/README.md

 **"Unveiling Customer Motivations in Grocery Shopping: A Correlated Topic Model Approach with Variational Inference"** by Hugo Kroonen

-Most of the code is based on the following paper:
+Part of the code is based on the following paper:
 >    Bruno Jacobs, Dennis Fok, Bas Donkers,
 >    **"Understanding Large-Scale Dynamic Purchase Behavior"**,
 >    *Marketing Science* (forthcoming)